mattwaler/mattwaler.com/src/pages/blog/lazy-loading-blurred-images-astro.md

 Today I will showcase how you can create a lazy blur up image effect on your images in Astro!

-I am using this component in the following places as of now:
+I am using this component in one of my most recent projects:

-- This website to load my picture
-- <a target="_blank" href="https://kingscourtlandscaping.com/">Kings Court Landscaping</a>
+<a target="_blank" href="https://kingscourtlandscaping.com/">Kings Court Landscaping</a>

 I will be using Tailwind CSS and Alpine.js for styling and scripting, but this can easily be recreated in vanilla JS/CSS if that's your preference!